ghulammujtaba153/VSP-Interior-BackEnd/migrations/README.md

 ### 1. Add Unique Constraint for PriceBook Categories
 **File:** `add_unique_constraint_pricebook_category.sql`

-**Purpose:** Ensures that no duplicate categories with the same name and version can exist for a supplier.
+**Purpose:** Ensures that no duplicate categories with the same name can exist for a supplier.
+Note: Version management is now at the PriceBook item level, not category level.

+### 2. Add Unique Constraint for PriceBook Items (Version Separation)
+**File:** `add_unique_constraint_pricebook.sql`

+**Purpose:** Ensures each version of a price book item is handled separately.
+Same item name can exist in different versions (v1, v2, v3, etc.), but the combination of name + category + version must be unique.

 **When to run:**
 - If you're upgrading from a version without this constraint
 - If Sequelize doesn't auto-create the constraint on sync
+- **IMPORTANT**: Run this migration to ensure version separation works correctly

+**Example:** This allows:
+- "Oak Wood" v1, $25.00
+- "Oak Wood" v2, $28.00  ✅ Different versions (allowed)
+- "Oak Wood" v3, $30.00  ✅ Different versions (allowed)

+But prevents:
+- "Oak Wood" v1, $25.00 (existing)
+- "Oak Wood" v1, $30.00 ❌ Duplicate (same name + version)

 **How to run:**
 ```bash